 - Why don’t you write about Barry-Wehmiller or Danaher, or ________?

-These tactics, to disparage and discredit, have been used for millennia.
-Rather than rigorously critique my published works (refutation or counterargument with supporting evidence), they feebly attack my credibility and contradict my work with no supporting evidence.
+The tactics they use to disparage and discredit me have been used for millennia.
+Rather than rigorously critique my published works or posts (refutation or counterargument with supporting evidence), they feebly attack my credibility and contradict my work with no supporting evidence.
 That indicates they lack the intellectual strength, or the time or interest, to rebut or disprove my work.
-The best they can do is mount an emotional response (see example here) and hope that I will feel so diminished by their attacks that I will quit doing what I do.
+The best they can do is mount an emotional response and hope that I will feel so diminished by their attacks that I will quit doing what I do.
 It is too late for that.